emilknudstrup/tracit/docs/source/usage.rst

 Usage
 ================
-The following is a demonstration on how you might want to use :del:`trace`.
+The following is a demonstration on how you might want to use :strike:`trace`.

 Here we will be looking at a system with 2 planets with measurements from 2 photometers and 2 spectrographs.